Participants must make their own arrangements to and from Geneva, Switzerland.

-Participants are requested to use the Pregny Gate entrance situated at 14, Avenue de la Paix, which is a five-minute walk from the main entrance.
-(See map here)
+Participants are requested to use the Pregny Gate entrance situated at 14, Avenue de la Paix, which is a five-minute walk from the main entrance (see map here) .

-The United Nations Office in Geneva makes it imperative for all participants to adhere to the relevant United Nations security procedures, including registration deadlines and rules concerning identification badges.
+While the symposium is public, given that it is taking place at the United Nations Office in Geneva makes it imperative for all participants to adhere to the relevant United Nations security procedures, including registration deadlines and rules concerning identification badges.

 For entry into the Palais des Nations, you will need a security pass, which is to be worn at all times on the premises.
 For this, participants are required to bring with them an official national identification or passport.

 Upon arrival at the building you are therefore kindly requested to collect your badge at the United Nations Security Service, Pregny entrance (visitors’ entrance, a five-minute walk from the main entrance).
 The Security Service is open from 8 a.m. to 5 p.m. (non-stop).

 The weather in June in Geneva is normally mild (9 to 20 degrees Celsius) with occasional showers.
 Medium-weight clothing will therefore be sufficient.

 Electricity in Switzerland is generally 230 volts (50 cycles).
 Travelers with computers and other appliances are advised to carry a plug adapter kit for the kind of plugs and sockets that are in use in Switzerland

 The monetary unit is the Swiss franc, made up of 100 centimes.
 Notes are issued in denominations of 10, 20, 50, 100, 200 and 1000 francs, and coins of 5, 10, 20, 50 centimes and 1, 2 and 5 francs.
 1 Swiss Franc is equivalent to approximately 0.85 US$